Kristiāns Rubīns

-Kristiāns Rubīns (born 11 December 1997) is a Latvian professional ice hockey defenceman for the Calgary Wranglers of the American Hockey League (AHL) as a prospect under contract to the Calgary Flames of the National Hockey League (NHL).
+Kristiāns Rubīns (born 11 December 1997) is a Latvian professional ice hockey defenceman for HC Plzeň of the Czech Extraliga.
+Playing with the Latvian national team, Rubīns played a central role in the country's first-ever medal at Ice Hockey World Championships in 2023.

 Playing career

 Rubīns played for Latvian and Swedish junior clubs, making his professional debut with VIK Västerås HK in the HockeyAllsvenskan before moving to Canada to play for the Medicine Hat Tigers of the Western Hockey League (WHL).
 On 3 August 2018, he left junior hockey, signing a professional contract with the Newfoundland Growlers of the ECHL, an affiliate of the Toronto Maple Leafs.
+He helped the Growlers team win the Kelly Cup in the team's first season.

-During the 2019–20 season, Rubīns, having signed an AHL contract extension with the Toronto Marlies, remained with the club for the duration of the campaign, posting two goals and 14 points in 47 games before the season was cancelled due to COVID-19.
+During the 2019–20 season, Rubīns, having signed an American Hockey League (AHL) contract extension with the Toronto Marlies, remained with the club for the duration of the campaign, posting two goals and 14 points in 47 games before the season was cancelled due to COVID-19 pandemic.

 On 2 April 2020, Rubīns was signed as an undrafted free agent to a two-year, entry-level contract with the Toronto Maple Leafs.
 Rubīns made his NHL debut on 7 December 2021, a 5–4 win over the Columbus Blue Jackets.

 At the conclusion of his NHL debut season, Rubīns was not extended a qualifying offer by the Maple Leafs to retain his exclusive playing rights, and he was subsequently released to unrestricted free agency.
 On 13 July 2022, the opening day of free agency, Rubīns signed as a free agent with the Ottawa Senators to a one-year, $750,000 contract.
 In the 2022–23 season, Rubīns contributed with two goals and six points through 42 games with Ottawa's AHL affiliate, the Belleville Senators.

 On 10 March 2023, Rubīns was traded by Ottawa to the Calgary Flames in exchange for future considerations.
-Upon joining the Flames, Rubīns was immediately assigned to the Calgary Wranglers, the team's AHL affiliate.
+Upon joining the Flames, Rubīns was immediately assigned to the Calgary Wranglers, the team's AHL affiliate for the remainder of the season.

+On 6 June 2023, as a pending free agent from the Flames, Rubīns opted to halt his North American career by signing a one-year contract with the newly-promoted Swedish club, Modo Hockey of the Swedish Hockey League (SHL).

+In June 2024, Rubins signed a deal with HC Plzen of the Czech Extraliga.
+On 22 December 2024, Rubins signed a two-year extension with the club.